-Under the Public Health Act 1925, it is our responsibility to allocate house numbers and street names to new developments and property conversions.
+Under section 97 of the Civic Government Act 1982, it is our responsibility to allocate house numbers and street names to new developments and property conversions.
 Individuals and developers should not allocate their own house numbers, building or street names.
 A draft layout will be sent to the developer for comment.

-If a property is not registered with relevant bodies it will not appear on the main address database and the owner of occupier will have difficulty receiving mail, goods and services from a variety of sources – for example when applying for credit card or shopping online.
-The main address database is used by the Council, Royal Mail, all statutory undertakers, emergency services, credit agencies and many private companies.
+If a property is not registered with relevant organisations it will not appear on the main address database and the owner or occupier will have difficulty receiving mail, goods and services from a variety of sources, for example when applying for credit card or shopping online.

-- Individual or developers building new houses, commercial or industrial premises
+- individuals or developers building new residential, commercial or industrial premises

 How to apply

 Please use the link below to access our application form: